zainulshahmydev/WizardShooting_Assignment1_CSC683_GameDesign/README.md

 # WizardShooting_Assignment1_CSC683_GameDesign
-A 2D wizard shooting game for CSC683 Game Design.
-Control a wizard, cast magic projectiles, and defeat enemies while avoiding attacks.
-Features include movement, shooting, collision detection, enemy spawning, and scoring.
+A 2D shooting game developed for Individual Assignment for CSC683 Game Design coursework.
+Play as a wizard and unleash magical projectiles to defeat enemies, dodge incoming attacks, and survive as long as possible.
+This project demonstrates fundamental game mechanics such as player movement, shooting, collision detection, and score tracking.

+Features:

+Smooth 2D player movement and shooting controls

+Magical projectile effects

+Enemy spawning and difficulty scaling

+Collision detection and scoring system

+Designed using construct 2

+Here is the link to playe the game - https://zainulshahmydev.github.io/WizardShooting_Assignment1_CSC683_GameDesign/